hpssjellis/google-should-make-tensorflowTinyJS/README.md

 ### Pros of TensorFlowTinyJS for Local Use (1/2)

 ## Accessibility:
-No Installation Requirements: Unlike C++ or Python, TensorFlowTinyJS can run directly in the browser without additional installations.
+No Installation Requirements: Unlike C++ or Python, TensorFlowTinyJS could run directly in the browser without additional installations.
 Ease of Use: Simplifies the development process, making it accessible to a broader audience, including those with limited technical expertise.

 ## Data Security:
-Local Execution: Running models locally ensures complete data security, as no data needs to be transmitted over the internet.
+Local Execution: Training models locally ensures complete data security, as no data needs to be transmitted over the internet.
-Privacy: Sensitive data remains on the device, reducing the risk of data breaches.
+Privacy: Sensitive data remains on the local computer, reducing the risk of data breaches.
+The trained ML model is flashed to the microcontroller but typically  does not contain the personal information of the training data.

 ## Offline Capability:
 Field Work: Enables ML tasks to be performed in the field without requiring an internet connection, which is crucial for remote or mobile applications.

-Reliability: Ensures that ML applications can function even in areas with poor or no connectivity.
+## Reliability: Ensures that ML applications and training can function even in areas with poor or no connectivity.

 <hr>